A soft, creamy rice porridge gets topped with a poached egg for glorious richness.

 - salt and freshly ground black pepper

-- pinch of chilli flakes (red pepper flakes)
+- pinch of chile flakes red pepper flakes

-Spoon the congee between warmed bowls and top each with a poached egg, a pinch of chilli flakes (red pepper flakes), roasted peanuts and a few coriander (cilantro) leaves.
+- Spoon the congee between warmed bowls and top each with a poached egg, a pinch of chile flakes (red pepper flakes), roasted peanuts and a few coriander (cilantro) leaves.
 Serve with lime wedges to squeeze.

 Used with permission from Posh Eggs: Over 70 Recipes for Wonderfully Eggy Things by Lucy O'Reilly, Quadrille Publishing, 2016.
 Photography by Louise Hagger.